MilesFarber/Pokemon-Mystery-Dungeon-Transcript/TODO/RRT.md

 `Gengar Pain`
 `Gengar Name`: Why go if you're facing certain defeat?!

+`Blastoise Normal`
-Blastoise: Is that so...?
+`Blastoise Name`: Is that so...?

+`Blastoise Normal`
-Blastoise: ...We've only failed once.
+`Blastoise Name`: ...We've only failed once.

 `Partner Inspired`
 `Partner Name`: Blastoise!

+`Blastoise Normal`
-Blastoise: ...This is no time to be lying around!
+`Blastoise Name`: ...This is no time to be lying around!

 `Gengar Surprised`
 `Gengar Name`: Ugegeh!

+`Octillery Normal`
-Octillery: Yes, no more wallowing in woe-is-me self-pity.
+`Octillery Name`: Yes, no more wallowing in woe-is-me self-pity.

+`Golem Normal`
-Golem: If we give up, that's how it ends.
+`Golem Name`: If we give up, that's how it ends.
 Not for me.

 `Partner Inspired`
 `Partner Name`: Octillery!
 And Golem too!

 `Gengar Pain`
 `Gengar Name`: Ugegegeh!
 You lot, that wasn't the tune you were whistling just a little...

 💬: Aye, that's right!

 💬: There've got to be ways we can get through!

 💬: If we all pull together, we'll be sure to find a way!

 💬: We'll conquer the dungeon by having all the rescue teams cooperate!

 💬: Wrooooooooaaaar!

 `Gengar Pain`